Tenured Associate Professor

 University of Florida J. Crayton Pruitt Family Department of Biomedical Engineering

-Postdoc and PhD Positions Open: A fully funded Post-doc position is open on research in Medical Artificial Intelligence (MAI), brain-inspired AI, and AI for precision brain health.
-Check out the "Join" tab to see more information.
+Postdoc Position Open: Multiple fully funded Post-doc positions are open on research in Medical Artificial Intelligence (MAI), brain-inspired AI, and AI for precision brain health.

 Brain dynamics, which reflects the healthy or pathological states of the brain with quantifiable, reproducible, and indicative dynamics values, remains the least understood and studied area of brain science despite its intrinsic and critical importance to the brain.
 Unlike other brain information such as the structural and sequential dimensions that have all been extensively studied with models and methods successfully developed, the 5th dimension, dynamics, has only very recently started receiving systematic analysis from the research community.
 The state-of-the-art models suffer from several fundamental limitations that have critically inhibited the accuracy and reliability of the dynamic parameters' computation.
 First, dynamic parameters are derived from each voxel of the brain spatially independently, and thus miss the fundamental spatial information since the brain is connected?
 Second, current models rely solely on single-patient data to estimate the dynamic parameters without exploiting the big medical data consisting of billions of patients with similar diseases.